 The per capita income in Queen Creek in 2010 was $30,696, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,784 for a family of four.
 However, Queen Creek contains both very wealthy and poor people as well.

-Queen Creek is a somewhat ethnically-diverse town.
+Queen Creek is a very ethnically-diverse town.
 The people who call Queen Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Queen Creek residents report their race to be White, followed by Black or African-American.
 Queen Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.71% of the town’s residents.
-Important ancestries of people in Queen Creek include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 17.69% of the town’s residents.
+Important ancestries of people in Queen Creek include English, Irish, Scottish, and Italian.

 The most common language spoken in Queen Creek is English.
 Other important languages spoken here include Spanish and Arabic.